b00tc4mp/letscoder-bootcamp-202010/staff/beto-davila/martachisfit-project/martachisfit-doc/README.md

 - Upon registration and after getting some basic information from your end, we will calculate your daily caloric intake according your main goal.
 We will use this number to offer you some diet plans that you could even change, but of course, in all cases within your caloric allotment, mind you.
 - For those more interested in giving a step further and design a diet with their favourite food, we are providing a food database to search the food you enjoy more and make your own decision to add them to their daily food record and confirm on a personal profile the numbers of your choices.
+- The user will be able to start a fitness journey to a better physique, adding a workout routine to the profile.
+He/she will have several choices depending on previous experience related to resistence training.
+- The user profile will be the handy personal space for all the saved or faved recipes, articles, the food record, etc.

 ### Use Cases